 IRS Reporting Thresholds for Previous Years

-This threshold applies to individuals, sole proprietors, and registered businesses who collected payments for the sale of goods and/or services using Payment Settlement Entities like Venmo (and similar services).
+This threshold applies to individuals, sole proprietors, and registered businesses who received payments for the sale of goods and/or services using Payment Settlement Entities like Venmo (and similar services).